What are joint surface lesions of the knee?

 Joint surface lesions (JSL) involving the articular cartilage and subchondral bone are a common orthopedic problem.
 JSLs can be superficial, partial-thickness cartilage defects, which do not involve the subchondral bone, or full thickness lesions, which cross the osteochondral junction.

 JSLs are very common, and reported in about 20% of all arthroscopic procedures.
-They are clinically important, as they can be symptomatic and disabling, with pain and/or locking of the joint, and can lead to further cartilage loss and development of osteoarthritis (OA).
+They are clinically important, as they can be symptomatic and disabling, with pain and/or locking of the joint, and can lead to further cartilage loss and development of OA.

-If left untreated, JSLs can lead to secondary OA mainly due to the poor self-healing ability of articular cartilage.
+If left untreated, JSLs can lead to secondary osteoarthritis (OA) mainly due to the poor self-healing ability of articular cartilage.
 Symptomatic chronic full-thickness defects of the knee joint surface may require surgical intervention to relieve symptoms and prevent possible deterioration to OA.